AI voice bots are getting law firms sued. The numbers are catching up fast.

 2025 Rules Changed Everything

 The new one-to-one consent requirement killed bulk consent sharing.
 Every seller needs individual, explicit consent.
-This single change destroyed the economics of most high-volume legal marketing.
+That single change broke the economics of high-volume legal marketing.

 - Each firm needs its own documented permission